 - 2 teaspoons cold-pressed extra virgin olive oil

-- 2 cups white whole wheat flour (such as King Arthur Flour), plus more as needed
+- 2 cups white whole wheat flour (such as King Arthur Flour), plus more as needed or 1-for-1 gluten free flour

 - 1/2 cup ground chia seeds